Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 The large, market town of Doncaster has its earliest roots in the Roman invasion of Britain.
 Although possibly inhabited by earlier people, Doncaster developed at the site of the 1st century Roman fort built to guard a crossing of the River Don.
 This fort was known as Danum, and the Romans considered it to be an important staging post on the route from York to London.
 Archaeological excavations have identified numerous remains of Roman buildings in the town, although for the most part, these remain hidden under more recent structures.

 Just like its close neighbour, Doncaster, Edlington is an extremely affordable location, with three bedroom terraced house priced from around £55,000.
-Edlington is a much smaller, and more rural town than Doncaster, located in the midst of lovely countryside, yet all the benefits afforded by a larger town, are effectively, quite close at hand.
-Edlington itself has schools through to sixth form.
+Edlington is a much smaller, and more rural town than Doncaster, located in the midst of lovely countryside, yet all the benefits afforded by a larger town are close at hand.
+Edlington has schools through to sixth form.
 There is no longer a railway station, but Doncaster with its excellent rail links, is not too far away.

 The urban development brought about as a result of coal mining excavations at nearby Elsecar, and the successful ironworks at Milton Forge, caused the hamlets of Upper Hoyland, Hoyland, and Hoyland Common to merge together to become the town that we now know as Hoyland.
 This small town near Barnsley prospered on the back of the coal and iron industries.
 Sadly, however, with no other major employers close at hand, the eventual failure of both pit and ironworks at the end of the 20th century, brought hard times on the community.